ambks94/amirbeck.com/README.md

 # Amir Beck, Design Engineer

 I design and ship fintech products.
-At **Lumanu** I lead the design of a B2B2C payments platform and personally build it in React, Next.js, and TypeScript.
-I bridge Figma to production code on a design system that compounds.
+At **Lumanu** I lead the design of a B2B2C payments platform.

 **→ [amirbeck.com](https://amirbeck.com)**

 This repo is the site itself.
-I built it end to end, design through production code, so it doubles as a working sample of how I work.

 ## How I built it